 Terms and conditions - Chevening bilateral awards

-If you are a recipient of a standard Chevening Scholarship Award, the relevant terms and conditions can be found here.
-If you are the recipient of a Chevening Fellowship Award, the relevant terms and conditions can be found here.
+If you are a recipient of a standard Chevening Scholarship Award, you can read the terms and conditions for scholars.
+If you are the recipient of a Chevening Fellowship Award, you can read the terms and conditions for fellows.

 Full details of administrative arrangements will be given to Chevening Bilateral Awardees with conditional and final award letters and on the Chevening website.
 When considering whether to apply for or to accept an award, you should be aware of the following points:

 a) Awardees can take up bilateral awards in the following ways: